-Charity Shop House Clearance
+Charity House Clearance Advice

-Charity Shop House Clearance
+Charity House Clearance Advice

-Although donating salable goods to charity and good causes is to be commended, I believe especially in the current economic climate that charity starts at home.
+Although donating saleable items to charity and good causes is to be commended, I believe in the current economic climate that charity starts at home.

-We can only do this by using an efficient environmentally friendly recycling policy and selling on any items with a resale value and using the proceeds towards the cost of a house clearance.
+We can only do this by using an environmentally friendly and efficient recycling policy and using any resalable items in the property to offset the cost of a house clearance.

-If you are finding it hard to donate furniture to charity in Cardiff, Bridgend or Swansea then this page might have some of the answers for you.
-There are many house clearance charities that pick up furniture for free, but there are also many reasons why a charity shop can't take all of your second hand furniture and household items.
+If you are finding it hard to donate furniture to charity in Cardiff, Bridgend or Swansea then this page might have some of the answers for you, there are many house clearance charities that pick up furniture for free, but there are also many reasons why a charity shop can't take all of your second hand furniture and household items.